mmmarinho/ROS2_Tutorial/docs/source/index.rst

 .. warning::
    If you're using macOS or Windows, this is **NOT** the guide for you.
 There might be a lot of overlap, but none of the code shown here has been tested on those operating systems.

+.. admonition:: Disclaimer

+   All advice, comments, and terrible memes in this tutorial are my own and not endorsed by anyone or anything else mentioned herein.
+   Also, this tutorial and its software is provided as-is, and I make no other warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.

 .. _`ROS2 Humble`: https://docs.ros.org/en/humble/